Version 3 / 13min read / Updated Sun 08 May 2022 / 1915 views / of verified

 Each day at 0600 UTC, alongside the Tier Update, an individuals Combat Fatigue will be calculated and updated.
 Fatigue is calculated using the following formula;

-- 30 seconds for each SOP Correction Flag on this individuals dossier in this Combat Area
+- 30 base seconds for each SOP Correction Flag on this individuals dossier in this Combat Area

-- A bonus reduction in fatigue of 60 seconds per FTX/Practice attended in this combat area in the last 30 days (60 days for low supply slots)
+- A bonus reduction in fatigue of 20 base seconds per hour of FTX/Practice attended in this combat area in the last 30 days (60 days for low supply slots)

 - Local Fatigue + Global Fatigue = Total Fatigue and this total number of seconds is applied to each slot on an ORBAT.